-Many other training courses in various design applications are available on request; please contact Pete.
+Many other training courses in various design applications are available on request (for example: (Adobe Illustrator, Photoshop Elements, Adobe Photoshop Lightroom); please contact Pete.

 Many training companies advertise their courses claiming to be experts in everything under the sun.
-Also you rarely get to speak to the actual person who will deliver your training to discuss your needs beforehand.
-Your questions will often be fielded by an administrator or manager without relevant expertise.
+You would be unlikely to get to speak to the person who will actually deliver your training course, in order to discuss your needs beforehand.
+Your questions will often be fielded by an administrator or manager perhaps without the relevant expertise.

 It’s possible that private or bespoke tuition via bigger training organisations may work out to be more troublesome and perhaps expensive than it would be if you contacted a qualified trainer directly.
 My advice would be to ‘cut out the middlemen’ and get your training delivered by an approachable professional with appropriate subject knowledge, commercial experience and a relevant teaching credential.
 Go direct!

 Buying Adobe software